Top 15 Places To Visit In Antigua: From Nelson’s Dockyard To Devil’s Bridge

 Photo: Paul Harrison / Wikimedia Commons

-For an in-depth exploration of Antigua’s colonial past, Betty’s Hope Plantation is among Antigua’s most informative tourist sites.
+For an in-depth exploration of Antigua’s colonial past, Betty’s Hope Plantation is among most informative places to visit in Antigua.
 Dating back to 1651, this historic sugar plantation was one of the island’s largest and most productive estates during the British colonial rule.
 As it is among the most historically important Antigua tourist sites, Betty’s Hope Plantation provides a poignant but necessary glimpse into the island’s history.

 10. Great Bird Island